 Senior-level Measures.
 An effective system of assessing student achievement includes measures at the senior level, near graduation, providing information about what students are able to achieve at the end of the program.
 WSU expects programs to regularly collect senior-level measures of student learning, providing programs with information about learning outcomes achievement and experiences as students are completing the curriculum.

 Assessment Measures and Data Resources and Toolkits

-The following resources are provided to assist departments and programs as they choose, develop, implement, and refine measures for assessing student learning as part of program-level assessment.
+The following resources are provided to assist programs and faculty as they choose, develop, implement, and refine measures for assessing student learning as part of program-level assessment.
 ACE provides resources for programs on particular aspects of assessment measures: